Graduate Committee

 Responsible Conduct in Research (RCR) / Ethics Training - built into curriculum | ||

 NOTE: Students entering the PhD program without an MSN must complete additional credit hours of coursework: EPI 820; NRSG 854; NRSG 809; NRSG 901; NRSG 892; and NRSG 893.
-If the student does not have any clinical experience, they must also complete NRSG 898.
 The Supervisory Committee Chair initiates planning for the comprehensive examination near the end of the student's course work.
 Contact the PhD Program Director for more information. |